pallabee/pallabee.github.io/index.md

 ### Machine Learning
-- <b>Anomaly detection using Classification</b><br>
+- <b>Predictive Maintenance using Classification</b><br>
-A classification model using Random Forest is used to detect faulty data in ball bearing vibrations.
-The classificaton results will be used for condition monitoring of industrial machine parts.
-Unbalanced data is handled using SMOTE.
-Time series signal data is preprocessed using windowing and Fast Fourier Transform.<br><br>
+Predictive Maintenance for a Smart Quality system helps to know when a faulty machine part could be produced.
+This is achieved with the help of a classification model.
+The model fitted on historical ball bearing vibration data produces predictions on future failures.
+To account for an unbalanced dataset, Random Forest model is used.
+Data preprocessing and feature extraction is done on time series signal data.<br><br>
 <a href = "https://github.com/pallabee/Predictive-Maintenance"><img src="https://img.shields.io/badge/GitHub-View_on_GitHub-blue?logo=GitHub" alt="View on GitHub" /></a>
 <center><img src="/images/signal_plots_thumb.jpg" /></center><br>